-Around 25 years ago I went to a lecture given by the impressionist Rory Bremner and an eminent ENT Surgeon.
+In the mid 90’s I attended a lecture given by the impressionist Rory Bremner and an eminent ENT Surgeon.
 Spellbound I listened as they dissected (metaphorically!)
-Rory’s different character voices and revealed where and how the vocal tract was being manipulated to create such a variety of sounds and voices.
+Rory’s different character voices and revealed where and how the vocal tract was being manipulated to create such a variety of sounds and vocal qualities.
 This had a profound effect on my voice work and teaching.

-As an actor, the importance of playing around with your own voice and speech and discovering those parts of a voice you didn’t think you could reach cannot be underestimated; have you been to the dark side? (impersonated Darth Vader I mean?!)
-For example, at The Actors Centre, London, I teach a course on playing characters with speech and voice problems (‘impediments’ to use the outdated word) – these can be some of the most challenging aspects of a character, aspects that take you out of your comfort zone: Can you recreate a stammer?
-Can you access the slurred speech of someone with a stroke?
-Can you let yourself spit or dribble?
+As an actor, the importance of exploring your own voice and speech and discovering those parts of a voice you didn’t think you could reach cannot be underestimated; have you been to the dark side? (impersonated Darth Vader I mean?!)
+At The Actors Centre, London (now sadly closed) I taught a course on playing characters with differences in speech and voice – these can be some of the most challenging aspects of a character, aspects that take you out of your comfort zone: Can you change your mouth posture safely for several shows a week/several takes without injuring yourself?
+Can you allow yourself to dribble?
+Can you maintain the stamina for a breathy voice?

 And how do you ensure these voices, which are unclear by their nature, can still be understood and believable on screen and especially stage, especially if – in addition – the role demands emotion or access to something more primal?

-Going for a run? – you would get fully acquainted with how to warm up and cool down large muscles; the same applies to the voice and speech muscles, especially if you are about to be a bit more athletic with them which, 9 times out of 10, an actor usually is.
+Going for a run? – you would get fully acquainted with how to warm up and cool down large muscles; the same applies to the voice and speech muscles, especially if you are about to be more athletic with them which an actor usually is.
 Individual coaching sessions, and courses I run, will by necessity always include a refresher on the anatomy involved in voice and speech production and on how to care for your voice.
 As an actor it is imperative to monitor your own daily vocal qualities, not just those of your character voices.

 If you have questions about a character voice or accent, please get in touch.
 It’s exhilarating when you not only find a new voice but also work out how to take it even further!